 CBD Oil In Michigan: What You Need to Know

-Okay, so you are looking to get your hands on some CBD oil, but don’t know where to start?
-If you are a resident living in Michigan, you are probably well aware that the only way to get your hands on high-quality medicinal marijuana is to obtain an MMJ recommendation from a doctor.
+Okay, so you are looking to get your hands on some CBD oil but don’t know where to start.
+If you are a resident living in Michigan, you’re probably aware that the only way to get your hands on high-quality medicinal marijuana is to obtain an MMJ recommendation from a doctor.
 Even with the passing of Proposal 1 (which legalizes the sale and use of recreational marijuana for adults residents), cannabis won’t be available for purchase until 2020 – at the earliest.

-Historically, Michigan has implemented some of the harshest laws in the country when it comes to the illegal use and possession of anything cannabis related.
+Michigan has some of the harshest laws in the country for the illegal use and possession of anything cannabis-related.
 Basically, unless you qualify for Michigan’s Marijuana program and can purchase cannabis CBD oil derived from marijuana, you will have to resort to buying CBD oil derived from hemp, which – according to many of the companies that sell it – is legal in all 50 states due to its low levels of THC.
 (Check below for a list of quality CBD Hemp companies that currently ship to Michigan).

 If you feel that you may qualify for the medical marijuana program in Michigan, however, then you can check out this article which provides an in-depth guide for the step-by-step process of obtaining your MMJ card.

 Despite Michigan being one of the first U.S. stats to implement a medical marijuana program (the initial legislation was passed way back in 2008), the old laws actually made dispensaries illegal – it’s only been within the past year that retail operations have been able to apply for a valid dispensing license.